 Acid Reflux Symptoms

 In many cases, acid reflux will produce heartburn, an uncomfortable burning sensation that a person can feel in the breastbone and esophagus.
 When an individual bends over or lies down, the feeling can worsen.
 These symptoms can last for a few hours, worsening after consuming food.
+The heartburn pain can often move up towards the throat and neck area.
+In some individuals, the stomach fluid can reach the back of the throat, producing a sour or bitter taste in the mouth.
+Other symptoms of acid reflux include:

 • Wheezing